-Kanchenjunga Conservation Area Project (KCAP) is named after after Mt.
-Kanchenjunga (8,586m) - second highest mountain in Nepal and the third highest in the world.
+Kanchenjunga Conservation Area Project (KCAP) is named after Mt.
+Kanchenjunga (8,586m) - the second-highest mountain in Nepal and the third-highest in the world.
 Kanchenjunga was designated as a conservation area in March 1998.
-It covers an area of 2035 sq. km. in Taplejung district, lies in the northeast corner of Nepal.
+It covers an area of 2035 sq. km. in Taplejung district, which lies in the northeast corner of Nepal.

-In April 1997, Government of Nepal declared Kanchenjunga region as a Gift to the Earth as part of WWF’s Living Planet Campaign 2000.
+In April 1997, the Government of Nepal declared the Kanchenjunga region as a Gift to the Earth as part of WWF’s Living Planet Campaign 2000.

 How to get there?